 You don’t even have to thaw the peppers, just place in the pot and cook as directed for Pepper Cream Sauce.

-I would love to know if you already freeze summer vegetables and what they may be.
-Please enjoy my 5 Summer Veggies to Freeze.
+I hope this 5 Summer Vegetables to Freeze is a help to you and I would love to know if you already freeze summer vegetables and what they may be.
+Enjoy!